Friday, June 6, 2025

 Several areas of UW Medical Center and other UW buildings were also affected.
 The valve has been fixed, but the failure caused water leaks and triggered some building fire alarms.

 In the Communications Building, water leaked onto an electrical panel, which meant Facilities needed to shut off water and power to the building on Friday, May 30 while repairs were made.
-Restoration of power is expected by the end of the day on Wednesday, June 4.
-After the power is turned back on, UW-IT will work on restoring internet and phone service to the building.
+Power has been restored, and normal building operations have resumed.

 In addition to Communications and Oceanography, Facilities also completed repairs to the Aerospace & Engineering Research Building, Art Building, Smith Hall, Molecular Engineering & Sciences Building, Miller Hall, Marine Sciences Building, Parrington Hall and Raitt Hall.